buildwith-krishna/Finance-tracker-cli/README.md

 <br/>

-*Built entirely on Termux.
+*Built entirely on an Android phone.
 No PC.
 No excuses.* 📱⚡

 ---